oduis/UEVRDeluxe-docs/index.md

 ![Main screenshot](assets/ScreenMain.png)

 ## Easy to find a profile and start the game
 Profiles of the new working UEVR profile database can contain documentation.
-No more searching on discord, no more outdated profile websites:
+No more searching on discord, no more outdated profile websites.
+Inject via hotkey while running you game, without tabbing around with headset on:

 ![Game screenshot](assets/ScreenGame.png)